srwolf/begginerScalaCode/sport-poc/README.md

 #### Test Info:

-There are some recomendations for testing cases in :
+There are some recomendations for testing cases in:

 **ParserHTMLTest**